 Notes

 The card size is 2x2 inches; you may think that you need the special album to properly display these cards, but not so.
 PJ, my longtime trading buddy and neighbor, has hers in the special album, and they were forever falling out whenever she moved it.
 Ask at your local card/hobby store for a 20-pocket sheet to go in your regular three ring binder.
 (Make sure they don't give you round pog sheets; that won't work.)
-You'll only need four to display a complete set of Flipz, and even better, the sheets are tight enough to hold them inside your binder.
+You'll only need four to display a complete set of Flipz, and even better, the sheets are tight enough to hold them inside your regular card binder.

 Scans